 - Plant and soil analysis.

-- Soil moisture mapping.
+- Soil moisture mapping with drone.

 - Irrigation system analysis.